naiquevin/blog-src/content/pages/code.md

 ### Currently active side projects

+* [captrice](https://www.captrice.io): Captrice is a deliberate
+  practice app for guitar players.
+It's built using Rust (compiled to webassembly), Vue.js, PostgreSQL and follows the local-first paradigm.

+* [HINT](https://hint.naiquev.in): A home-inventory tracking app that can generate grocery checklists.
+It’s an invite-only app I built for myself + family & friends.
+Written using Axum (Rust), Vue.js and PostgreSQL.

 * [tapestry](https://github.com/naiquevin/tapestry) `[Rust]` A CLI
   tool/framework for writing (postgre)SQL queries and (pgTAP) tests using Jinja templates.